kamtiyono/OnFocus/README.md

 <h2>The main customization</h2>

-The main customization is on themes.css
+The main customization is on themes.css.
+I put some CSS customization over there and Media Query that I copy from Less Framework by Joni Korpi

 <h2>Additional Pages</h2>
 I also create a sitemaps HTML template based on Yoast tutorial